Susan Daly |Legal Practice Assistant

 Networks & Affiliations

-Emily is an active member of the NAIOP New Jersey chapter and is proud to serve as Co-Chair of the Regulatory Affairs Committee.
+Emily is a Board Member of the NAIOP New Jersey chapter and is proud to serve as Co-Chair of the Regulatory Affairs Committee.
 Prior to practicing law, Emily proudly served as a Christine Mirzayan Science & Technology Graduate Fellow at The National Academies of Sciences in Washington, DC, an Albert Schweitzer Fellow, and an Equal Justice Fellow.
 She was also an AmeriCorps service member with the New Jersey Community Water Watch.